ros2/ros2_documentation/source/Tutorials/WritingASimplePyServiceAndClient.rst

     [INFO] [minimal_client_async]: Result of add_two_ints: for 2 + 3 = 5

 Return to the terminal where your service node is running.
-You will see that it published log messages when it received the request and the data it received:
+You will see that it published log messages when it received the request:

 .. code-block::